NicholasRabbit/TDD/Notes on TDD and Unit Test.md

 Faking the request and response.

 **Caution:** Only the dependencies and return value of these dependencies are mocked but the controller itself is real.

+### 14, Test-driving Data Access

+Chapter 6.1

+How to test database?

+1, We are not able to hit the real database when we test persitent layer, so the effective way to test queries of the database is to use a database which is quite close to the one we use in production.
+In other words, we write integration tests to run against an in-memory database. sulize

+> HSQLDB is an excellent in-memory database which is used to simulated MySQL.